 And our experts will profesionally advise you on all the details.

 The industry standards for countertops usually lean towards 3-cm natural stone.
 Whether you own a quartz or granite countertop, the thicker ones are considered the classics.
 In terms of design, quartz countertop thickness definitely makes a difference.
 While thinner slabs give a sleeker and more minimalist look to kitchen countertops, thicker quartz worktops offer a more luxurious, intricate touch to kitchens.

 Like any classic design piece, 3-cm quartz countertops are priced higher than thinner ones.
-However, the premium price is not only because of aesthetics, but it is also because they provide more long-term benefits.
+However, the reason for premium price is not only aesthetics, but also the greater number of long-term benefits these countertops provide.
 Compared to the 1-1.2-cm quartz worktops, 3-cm countertops have greater durability and are more convenient to install.
 They are less susceptible to damage due to their thicker nature and do not require plywood support like their thinner counterparts.
 Moreover, quartz countertop thickness provides greater overall value towards your kitchen counters.
 The thicker your quartz worktops are, the less seams will be exposed.
 This gives a more solid edge look to your countertops and at the same time, you can maximize its usage as they will be more long-lasting and more durable.